-"Contracts Register" A public register held and maintained by the Authority a Supplier to provide supplies, services or works in accordance with the terms of the agreement.
+An agreement which allows an Authority to call off from a Supplier to provide supplies, services or works in accordance with the terms of the agreement.
 The Framework Agreement itself usually constitutes a nonbinding offer with no obligations on the Authority to call off from the Supplier.
 If the Authority calls off from the Supplier a binding contract comes into being.